 Description

-Our flag of Cuba is manufactured in America from high-quality nylon, a lightweight fabric that flies easily even in gentle breezes.
-Nylon is also a fray-resistant and quick-drying material, which helps prevent mildew growth and prolong its lifespan.
-The iconic stripes and solitary star are digitally printed for vibrant, crisp colors.
+Our Republic of Cuba flag is manufactured in America from 100% nylon fabric, a lightweight material that flies easily even in gentle breezes.
+Nylon is also fray-resistant and quick-drying, which helps prevent mildew growth after rain.
+The iconic star and stripes are digitally printed for vibrant and bold colors.

 These Cuban flags come with a sturdy canvas heading and brass grommets for secure attachment to any of our outdoor flagpoles.
-We offer this design in sizes 12” x 18”, 2’ x 3’, 3’ x 5’, 4’ x 6’, 5’ x 8’, and 6’ x 10’.
-Our 3’ x 5’ flag is a bestseller among our customers and an excellent fit for our 6’ tangle-free flagpole.
+The 3’ by 5’ flag is a bestseller among our customers and an excellent fit for our 6’ tangle-free flagpole.

 - Authentic 1902 design